andrejewski/cla/README.md

 **Warning:** Aliases are so powerful they should be used sparingly.
 Deciding to use an alias should require the same amount of consideration as "should I write a macro for this?" in Lisp or C. Aliases can expand to other aliases, even the same alias.
 You may find yourself with infinite expansions.

 > True programming power is measured of how many ways to can shoot yourself in the foot.

-### Infinitely nestable subcommands
+### Infinitely nest-able subcommands
 Commands can be nested as deep as need be.
 As the arguments are parsed, a command path is generated creating a scope for option parsing.
 Each command essentially has a closure around each of its subcommands where only the